top of page

 There are many ways to incorporate the skills and qualifications that you gain from the course into your professional work.

-The variety highlights that there is one thing which unites them all: a desire to support others by understanding menopause better.
+The variety highlights that there is one thing that unites them all: a desire to support others by understanding menopause better.

 Here is one participant, talking about the Diploma course and her reasons for signing up: